firebird631/siis/README.md

 ```

 You might need to install the C client library before.
 Please refer to psycopg2 or MySQLdb Python package documentation.
-On Debian based for PostgreSQL you will need to install libpq-dev (apt-get install libpq-dev) before.
+On Debian based for PostgreSQL you will need to install libpq-dev by doing : _apt-get install libpq-dev_.

-Before running the lib folder containing TA-Lib must be found in the LD_LIBRARY_PATH :
+Before running the lib folder containing TA-Lib must be found in the _LD_LIBRARY_PATH_ :

-With, if installed in the default directory (/usr/local/lib) :
+Doing, if installed in the default directory _/usr/local/lib_ :

 ```
 export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
 ```

 ### Database ###

 Prefers the PostgreSQL database server for performance and because I have mostly tested with it.
-Another argument in favor of PostreSQL is the TimescalDB extension for timeseries data that increase incredibly the performance.
+Another argument in favor of PostreSQL is in a future I could use of the extension TimescaleDB to improve timeseries tables performances.

 The sql/ directory contains the initial SQL script for creations of the tables.
 The first line of comment in these files describe a possible way to install them.

 #### PostgreSQL ####

-The future version will need the requirement of TimescaleDB for optimized timeserie data.

-##### TimescaleDB (not necessary at now) #####
+##### TimescaleDB #####

-...
+The following step is not required at this time.

-###### Debian / Ubuntu ######
+###### Debian or Ubuntu ######

 In root (or sudo) :